bargaisabelle/ceg2410-bargaisabelle/Linux/HTTPS.md

 ## Part 2
    - How to generate a certificate
      - sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/apache2/ssl/apache.key -out /etc/apache2/ssl/apache.crt
-     - (must create ssl directory, apache.key, and apache.crt beforehand)
+     - (must create ssl directory, apache.key file, and apache.crt file beforehand)
    - Location for certs on system
      - /etc/apache2/ssl/apache.crt
    - Any file permissions that need to be noted for the cert